TL;DR

 Japan Hotel Market Outlook

-Competition for prime hotel assets in Japan has intensified, with sovereign wealth funds, global private equity firms, and domestic institutional investors all actively seeking opportunities.
+Competition for prime hotel assets in Japan has intensified, with sovereign wealth funds, global private equity firms, and domestic institutional custodians all actively seeking opportunities.
 The Bank of Japan's cautious approach to monetary tightening has also supported property valuations across the sector.